Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Proof of the main result

 of $\mfk{X}$ to $\mcl{W}_F$, which descends to an isomorphism between the (categorical) quotients by $T_X$ and $T_\Theta$.

 We assume that $\psi'(F)$ does not lie on the boundary of $C_x$ to deduce a contradiction.
 Then the quotients of $\mfk{X}_F$ and $\mcl{W}_F$ are isomorphic to the stratum $S_x$ of $X$ containing $x$.
 If $\mfk{X}_F$ itself is a stratum of $\mfk{X}$, then it must be the set $\mfk{X}_x$ of points of $\mfk{X}$ whose orbit cones are equal to $C_x$.
 The fact that $\psi'(F)$ is not of full-dimension implies that every point of $\mfk{X}_x$ has a positive-dimensional stabilizer in $T_X$, which is a contradiction since $C_x$ is full-dimensional.
 If there exists a stratum $\mfk{X}_{x'}\subsetneq\mfk{X}_F$ not equal to $\mfk{X}_x$, then this is again a contradiction since the orbit cone of such $\mfk{X}_{x'}$ is a proper face of $C_x$ and in particular $\mfk{X}_{x'}$ cannot be mapped to $S_x$ under the quotient map.
 Note that proper faces of an orbit cone of $\mfk{X}$ always correspond to nontrivial contractions, in contrast to faces of orbit cones in $\Theta$ such as walls of {\it Type 0} introduced below.
+The last claim also follows from this observation. \end{proof}